pwikapanel/sync/app-store/privacy-policy.md

 This will prevent these specific types of data from coming to us, but be aware that macOS, iOS, and iPadOS may still collect crash logs and other analytics and send them to Apple unless you have disabled that separately in the operating system's settings.

 Citizens of the EU may exercise their rights under the General Data Protection Regulation, such as the rights of access and erasure, by contacting us with their request.
-We recommend emailing the request to gdpr@panic.com.
+We recommend emailing the request to gdpr@svija.love.

 Residents of California may exercise their rights under the California Consumer Privacy Act, such as the rights of access and erasure, by contacting us with their request.
-We recommend emailing the request to gdpr@panic.com.
+We recommend emailing the request to gdpr@svija.love.

 If your region has recently enacted a right-to-privacy law not yet listed here, we will honor it.